Gentle Professional Cleaning

 Full Mouth Debridement

-- To detect possible health risks, such as oral cancer and gum disease
+- To detect possible health risks such as oral cancer and gum disease

-- To prevent tooth loss
+- To prevent tooth loss and decay

 - To maintain good physical health